knpwrs/Learning-CPlusPlus/README.md

 C++ was actually the first "real" language I learned back in High School.
 I never got into the really advanced topics, however, and I started using Java as my primary language in college before moving on to Scala and then JavaScript.
-One of my friends has been raving about how awesome C++14 is so I decided to give it a go.
+One of my friends has been raving about how awesome C++14 is, and I am interested in gaining a better understanding of native node.js modules so I decided to give learning *modern* C++ a go.

 ## Reflections (So Far)